susanpallmann/onward-together/README.md

 The file "stage-24O.gif" is loaded by the function **setBackground** if the destination **.stage** element has the class **.background-change**, and the **.trigger** that began this **.stage** change had the attributes [stage="24"] and [path="O"].

 After calling the preparation functions, the destination **.stage** is given the class **.visible** to show the new content.

+### Firebase
+This adventure is powered by Google Firebase.
+Firebase was chosen due to its ease of use and simple data structuring.
+Not all players are added to the database.
+Upon completing the story, the user is given another username (their "ghost partner") and provided the option to submit their path, as well as opt out.

+#### User Storage Method
+Rather than storing each unique user as a directory with a path assigned, the possible path IDs are used as the directory, and users are stored underneath the path they took with a timestamp.

+#### Ghost Partner
+The entire experience is what we're calling "ghost multiplayer".
+It is not realtime multiplayer (traffic would not support this type of functionality).
+Rather, when the player completes the story, the 5 digit path ID is generated.
+A given user's partner is someone who took almost the identical path, but had one difference: the Original or Echo choice.
+If the current user was the "Original", then their partner is whoever echoed back.
+The ID, then, of the partner is different by the first digit.
+The partner of someone who had the path 12222 is found under the ID 22222.
+Because multiplayer is not real-time, once the partner's ID has been determined, the database pulls the most recent player to complete that given path and supplies their name.